Loading...

 • Candidates are considered for upgradation only in the order of preferences originally filled during application.

-Candidates who have accepted their seat allotment must report to the allotted institute in person within the specified dates as mentioned in the DASA schedule and the institute’s admission notification.
+Candidates who have been allotted a seat must report to the allotted institute in person within the specified dates as mentioned in the DASA schedule and the institute’s admission notification.

 Required Documents for Reporting